-As for this friction experiment, I listened to the explanation but had doubts if the “experiment” would work.
+As for this friction experiment, I listened to the explanation but doubted if the “experiment” would work.
 So, like any good parent and educator, I tested it out.
-First, by myself and then with my children.
+First by myself and then with my children.

-I like to do activities by myself first not because I don’t want to fail in front of kids (that is a healthy and great thing for children to observe) but instead because I want to be organized with the materials.
-I want to be able to have conversations about the concept and the experiment without stumbling for a bag of rice. ;-)
+I like to do activities by myself first, not because I don’t want to fail in front of kids (that is a healthy and great thing for children to observe), but because I want to be organized with the materials.
+I want to discuss the concept and the experiment without stumbling for a bag of rice. ;-)

-The post includes photos of my sons when we did the experiment.
+The post includes photos of my sons when we experimented.
 They were joyous, amazed with the result, and had loads of questions and ideas on what to do next with this experiment.
-This easy friction science experiment definitely ignited their desire to learn more!
+This easy friction science experiment ignited their desire to learn more!

 Friction Science Experiment Idea